Cytnx-dev/Cytnx/Readme.md

     10. [Fix] wrong error message in linalg::Cpr
     11. [Fix] reshape() on a already contiguous Tensor will resulting as the change in original tensor, which should not happened.

-    v0.6.3
-    1. [Enhance] Add Device.Ncpus for detecting avaliable omp threads
-    2. [Enhance] Add HPTT support on CPU permute.
-    3. [Internal] Build version centralize
-    4. [Enhance] More info for Device.
-    6. [Enhance] Add cytnx.__variant_info__ for checking the installed variant.

-    v0.6.2
-    1. [Fix] Bug in CUDA Matmul interface passing the wrong object bug.
-    2. [Enhance] Add Matmul_dg for diagonal matrix mutiply dense matrix.
-    3. [Enhance] Add Tensordot_dg for tensordot with either Tl or Tr is diagonal matrix
-    4. [Enhance] Contract dense & sparse memory optimized.
-    5. [example] Add iTEBD_gpu.py example
-    6. [Fix] Bug in CUDA cuVectordot d and f seg fault
-    7. [Enhance] Add cuReduce for optimized reduction.
-    8. [Enhance] Optimize performance for Mul_internal_cpu.
-    9. [Enhance] Optimize performance for Div_internal_cpu.
-    10. [Fix] Bug in permute of UniTensor/Tensor with duplicate entries does not return error.

-    v0.6.1
-    1. [Enhance] add Scalar class (shadow)
-    2. [Enhance] change default allocation from Malloc to Calloc.
-    3. [Enhance] change storage.raw_ptr() to storage.data() and storage.data<>()
-    4. [Enhance] change storage.cap to STORAGE_DEFT_SZ that can be tune.
-    5. [Enhance] adding Tproxy/Tproxy, Tproxy/Tensor, Tensor/Tproxy operation
-    6. [Enhance] Add mv_elem type for LinOp, which intrinsically omp the matvec operation.
-    7. [Fatal  ] Fix bug in Dot for Matrix-Vector multiplication on both GPU and CPU with complex&real float dtypes.

-    v0.6.0
-    1. [Enhance] behavior change the behavior of permute to prevent redundant copy in UniTensor and Tensor.
-    2. add Tensor::same_data to check if two Tensor has same storage.
-    3. [Enhance] the behavior of reshape in Tensor to prevent redundant copy.
-    4. [Enhance] behavior change all linalg to follow the same disipline for permute/reshape/contiguous
-    5. [Enhance] add print() in C++ API
-    6. [Fix] reshape() does not share memory
-    7. [Fix] BoolStorage print_elem does not show the first element in shape

 ## API Documentation: